ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The UCCS specification does not include CDDL.
 This specification provides CDDL for it.

-(TODO: The authors are open to modifications to this specification and the UCCS specification to include CDDL for UCCS and UJCS there instead of here.)

 ## Operating Model and RATS Architecture

 While it is not required that EAT be used with the RATS operational model described in Figure 1 in {{RATS.Architecture}}, or even that it be used for attestation, this document is authored with an orientation around that model.

-To summarize, an Attester on an entity/device generates Attestation Evidence.
+To summarize, an Attester generates Attestation Evidence.
 Attestation Evidence is a Claims Set describing various characteristics of the entity/device.
-Attestation Evidence also is usually signed by a key that proves the entity/device and the evidence it produces are authentic.
+Attestation Evidence is usually signed by a key that proves the entity/device and the evidence it produces are authentic.
+Signing also provides integrity protection.
 The Claims Set includes a nonce or some other means to provide freshness.
 EAT is designed to carry Attestation Evidence.
-The Attestation Evidence goes to a Verifier where the signature is validated.
+The Attestation Evidence goes to a Verifier where the signature is verified.
-Some of the Claims may also be validated against Reference Values.
+Some of the Claims may also be checked against Reference Values.
 The Verifier then produces Attestation Results which is also usually a Claims Set.
 EAT is also designed to carry Attestation Results.
 The Attestation Results go to the Relying Party which is the ultimate consumer of the "Remote Attestaton Procedures", RATS.